Calendar of Upcoming Events

 LHRIC Instructional Technology

-Restorative Practices Educator Training for RECOVS Mental Health Grant Consortium
+• Restorative Practices for School & District Leaders for RECOVS Mental Health Grant Consortium

-Please note that this training is limited to personnel from districts who are part of SWBOCES's RECOVS Mental Health Grant Consortium.
-If you have questions about whether you are eligible to attend, please contact Adam Weinstock (aweinstock@swboces.org).
-Lori DeCarlo of Restorative Edge Consulting will lead this interactive series to provide training to educators in the use of restorative practices designed to support social-emotional learning and mental health.
+Please note that this training is limited to leaders from districts who are part of SWBOCES's RECOVS Mental Health Grant Consortium.
+If you have questions about whether you are eligible to attend, please contact Maisha Campbell (mcampbell@swboces.org).
+Lori DeCarlo of Restorative Edge Consulting will lead this interactive training, which is essential for leaders who are bringing restorative practices to their schools/districts - to understand key principles of restorative practices and conditions for systemic implementation designed to support social-emotional learning and mental health.

 The training will focus on:

-• Restorative practices as a trauma-informed approach for creating a culture of belonging, safety, and inclusion
+• Restorative practices as a trauma-informed approach for creating a culture of belonging, safety, and inclusion.

 • Responsive restorative practices, including Affective Communication/Non-Violent Communication, Tier 2 Whole Group Responsive Circles, and Tier 2 Restorative Circles to respond to specific incidents of harm.